 What we can share are the top factors that will determine how much it would cost to make your project.

 Factors that Determine the Cost of Manufacturing a Product

 What raw material is needed to meet your specifications?
 There are different grades and classes of raw material.
 Plastic, metal and electronics can come in good, better, or best options.
 As you can imagine, the price increases as you move up.

 Not sure which material you need or can substitute?
 We can help you determine the best cost to help you reach your application requirements.

 While automation, robotics, and machines are being deployed in manufacturing faster than ever, you still need people.
 It takes people to operate the machines, inspect raw material, inspect and assemble finished goods, test products, package, load, and ship them.

 Does your project need approval by UL, ETL, CSA or even the FDA?

 If your project requires a tool, there are cost factors involved in that decision.
-The grade of steel determines longevity and ultimately, cost.
+The grade of steel determines the longevity and ultimately, cost.
 Single cavity or multi-cavity do as well.
 If you choose a single cavity or multi-cavity tool, price per piece is affected.
-Will your contract manufacturer guarantee the tool for life?
+Will your manufacturer guarantee the tool for life?